Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/features-and-requirements.md

   - Other comments
 - BMS bot will be able to log the time it takes to respond and send it to a server
 - BMS bot will be able to reprompt a user or prompt a user after a set timeout
-- BMS bot will integrate with slack to provide a modal window for camera access
 - BMS bot will be able to receive user submissions and send them to a server to DM moderators & ask for approval
 - BMS bot will be able to receive moderator feedback and send a DM to the user asking them to retry
 - BMS bot will be able to receive moderator approval and send the submitted image back to the appropriate chat, with the initial caption